bhisaac/5eFP/5eFP-SRD.md

 ## Proficiency Bonus

-Characters have a proficiency bonus which is equal to thier LEVEL.
+Characters have a proficiency bonus, which is equal to their LEVEL.
 Monsters also have this bonus.
 The bonus is used in the rules on ability checks, saving throws, and attack rolls.

 Your proficiency bonus is typically added to a single die roll or other number once.
-For example, if two different rules say you can add your proficiency bonus to a Wisdom saving throw, you nevertheless add the bonus only once when you make the save.
+For example, if two different rules say you can add your proficiency bonus to a WIS saving throw, you nevertheless add the bonus only once when you make the save.

-Occasionally, your proficiency bonus might be added one additional time (to a maximum of two proficiency bonuses).
+Occasionally, your proficiency bonus might be added one additional time (to a maximum of twice).
 For example, the rogue’s Expertise feature allows you to add your proficiency bonus twice for certain ability checks.
 If a circumstance suggests that your proficiency bonus applies more than twice to the same roll, you still add it only twice.

 By the same token, if a feature or effect allows you to add an additional proficiency bonus when making an ability check that wouldn’t normally benefit from your proficiency bonus, you still don’t add the bonus to the check.
 For that check, you do not have a proficiency bonus.
 Only ability checks you are proficient with gain an additional proficiency bonus.
-For instance, if you lack proficiency in the Performance skill, you gain no benefit from a feature that lets you add an additional proficiency bonus when you make Performance checks.
+For instance, if you lack proficiency with CON, you gain no benefit from a feature that lets you add an additional proficiency bonus when you make CON ability checks.

 In general, you don’t add an additional proficiency bonus for attack rolls or saving throws.
 If a feature or effect allows you to do so, these same rules apply.